-Also known as symbolic actions, these have on effect on someone who really doesn’t care what you think of him.
-I have previously described the actions of the developed nations as predatory, in that they will still be talking long after the poor countries have devolved into climate chaos.
+Also known as symbolic actions, these have no effect on someone who really doesn’t care what you think of him.
+They apply to nations, too.
+Some examples:

 - Hold an underwater session of Parliament.
 The Maldives recently did this; Canada and the United States did not change direction noticeably.